Canal of the Giudecca, Venice

-Canal of the Giudecca, Venice is an 1867 landscape painting by the British artist Edward William Cooke.
+Canal of the Giudecca, Venice is an oil on canvas landscape painting by the English artist Edward William Cooke, from 1867.
 It depicts a view of the Giudecca Canal in Venice, including the Gesuati and Il Redentore churches.
 Strongly influenced by Clarkson Stanfield, Cooke was noted for his seascapes and produced a number of views of Venice.

 The painting was displayed at the Royal Academy Exhibition of 1867 held at the National Gallery in London.
-Today it is part of the colection of the Tate Britain, having been bequeathed by Henry Spencer Ashbee in 1900.
+Today it is part of the collection of the Tate Britain, having been bequeathed by Henry Spencer Ashbee in 1900.